shloop/google-book-scraper/README.md

 ```

 > [!NOTE]
-> This will compile the program and all its dependencies and may take a while.
+> This will compile the program and all its dependencies from source and may take a while.

 ### Basic Usage